Skip to code content (skip section selection)

 (2) Developments which embrace only one side of an existing or planned thoroughfare right-of- way will only be required to plat and dedicate additional right-of-way for that portion of roadway with which the development has frontage.
 Such improvements shall be in conformance with town standards and shall be measured from the right-of-way centerline.

 (1) Appropriate street cross-sections shall be approved by the town or NCDOT.
 Appendix A contains approved street cross-sections for the town.
-Alternative cross-sections may be approved by the Town Council as a waiver (see § 155.706(I)(7)), and when necessary in conjunction with NCDOT.
+Alternative cross-sections may be approved by the Board of Adjustment pursuant to § 155.716, and when necessary in conjunction with NCDOT.

 (3) Subdivisions along existing streets of inadequate right-of-way shall provide additional right- of-way to meet the minimum widths specified in Appendix A. The entire right-of-way shall be provided where any part of a new subdivision is on both sides of an existing street, and one-half the required right-of-way, measured from the center line of the existing street, shall be provided where a new subdivision is located on one side of an existing street.